joergkrause/nyaf/src/packages/@nyaf/lib/README.md

 > The State generic is optional.
 If there is no state necessary just use `any` or an empty object such  as `{}`.

-Now two functions are available:
+Now a property and a function are available:

-* `data`: Returns the instance of the data object and contains all properties defined in the generic.
+* `data` (property): Returns the instance of the data object and contains all properties defined in the generic.
-* `setData`: Sets a changed value and, if the value differs, re-renders the component.
+* `setData(prop: string, val: any)` (function): Sets a value and if the value differs re-renders the component.

 A simple counter shows how to use: